-This contextual menu can be quite handy, especially if you have a laptop to take outside during your observing session.
+This contextual menu can be quite handy,

+especially if you have a laptop to take outside during your observing session.
 For example, as you work through observing each of the objects on your list, you could choose Centre from each object's contextual menu to show you a sky view that will help you find the object, and then choose Add Log Entry to add your observing notes.
-See more information on the observing log feature.
+See "Adding Log Entries" on page 141 for more information on the observing log feature.